 buying or selling Gas to manage Line Pack (Balancing Gas).

-When buying or selling Balancing Gas, First Gas will (without limiting any of its other obligations under this Code) use reasonable endeavours to undertake any such transaction in a competitive, efficient and transparent manner, including via a Gas Market.
+When buying or selling Balancing Gas, First Gas will (without limiting any of its other obligations under this Code) use reasonable endeavours to undertake that transaction in the most cost effective, efficient and transparent manner, including via a Gas Market.

 Allocation of Balancing Gas Costs and Credits

-If First Gas buys Balancing Gas on a Day (Dayn) it will, to each party with Negative Running Mismatch at the end of the previous Day (Dayn-1):
+If First Gas buys Balancing Gas on a Day (Dayn) it will, to each party (Shipper, OBA Party and First Gas) with negative Running Mismatch at the end of the previous Day (Dayn-1):

-allocate a share of the Balancing Gas cost (a Balancing Gas Charge) for Dayn to each such a party equal to:
+allocate a charge (Balancing Gas Charge) equal to:

-for a Shipper: Balancing Gas cost × NRMS,n-1 ÷ NRMALL,n-1;
+where the quantity of Balancing Gas purchased (BGP) exceeds NRMALL,n-1:

-for an OBA Party: Balancing Gas cost × NRMI,n-1 ÷ NRMALL,n-1;
+Balancing Gas Purchase Price × NRMP,n-1; or

+where BGP is less than NRMALL,n-1:

-for First Gas: Balancing Gas cost × NRMF,n-1 ÷ NRMALL,n -1,
+Balancing Gas Purchase Price × BGP × NRMP,n-1 ÷ NRMALL,n -1,

 where:

-NRMS,n-1, NRMI,n-1 and NRMF,n-1 are the Negative Running Mismatch of (respectively) a Shipper, an OBA Party and First Gas at 2400 on Dayn-1;
+NRMALL,n-1 is the aggregate of all parties’ negative Running Mismatches at 2400 on Dayn-1;

-NRMALL,n-1 is the aggregate of all parties’ Negative Running Mismatches at 2400 on Dayn-1; and
+NRMP,n-1 is the negative Running Mismatch of a party at 2400 on Dayn-1; and

-the Balancing Gas Cost referred to in this section 8.8 may include a component, determined by First Gas that is designed to recover any fixed costs payable by First Gas under any arrangement under which it may procure Balancing Gas; and
+Balancing Gas Purchase Price is the weighted average price ($/GJ) paid by First Gas for the quantity of Balancing Gas purchased, which may include a component designed to recover any fixed costs payable by First Gas under any Balancing Gas procurement arrangement; and

-transfer title to a quantity of Gas to each such party at 2400 on Dayn equal to:
+transfer title to a quantity of Gas at 2400 on Dayn equal to:

-for a Shipper: Balancing Gas GJ × NRMS,n-1 ÷ NRMALL,n-1;

-for an OBA Party: Balancing Gas GJ × NRMI,n-1 ÷ NRMALL,n-1;
+where BGP exceeds NRMALL,n-1:

+NRMP,n-1; or

+where BGP is less than NRMALL,n-1:

-for First Gas: Balancing Gas GJ × NRMF,n-1 ÷ NRMALL,n -1,
+BGP × NRMP,n-1 ÷ NRMALL,n -1,

 where:

-NRMS,n-1, NRMI,n-1 and NRMF,n-1 and NRMALL,n-1 each has the meaning set out part (a) of this section 8.8.
+NRMP,n-1, BGP and NRMALL,n-1 each has the meaning set out part (a) of this section 8.8.

-If First Gas sells Balancing Gas on a Day (Dayn) it will, to each party with Positive Running Mismatch at the end of the previous Day (Dayn-1):
+If First Gas sells Balancing Gas on a Day (Dayn) it will, to each party (Shipper, OBA Party and First Gas) with positive Running Mismatch at the end of the previous Day (Dayn-1):

-allocate a share of the Balancing Gas sale proceeds (a Balancing Gas Credit) for Dayn to each such party equal to:
+allocate a credit from the sale of Balancing Gas (Balancing Gas Credit) for Dayn equal to:

-for a Shipper: Balancing Gas proceeds × PRMS,n-1 ÷ PRMALL,n-1;
+where the quantity of Balancing Gas (BGS) sold exceeds PRMALL,n-1:

-for an OBA Party: Balancing Gas proceeds × PRMI,n-1 ÷ PRMALL,n-1;
+Balancing Gas Sale Price × PRMP,n-1; or

+where BGS is less than PRMALL,n-1:

-for First Gas: Balancing Gas proceeds × PRMF,n-1 ÷ PRMALL,n -1,
+Balancing Gas Sale Price × BGS × PRMP,n-1 ÷ PRMALL,n -1,

 where:

-PRMS,n-1, PRMI,n-1 and PRMF,n-1 are the Positive Running Mismatch of (respectively) a Shipper, an OBA Party and First Gas at 2400 on Dayn-1; and
+PRMALL,n-1 is the aggregate of all parties’ positive Running Mismatches at 2400 on Dayn-1;

-PRMALL,n-1 is the aggregate of all parties’ Positive Running Mismatches at 2400 on Dayn-1; and
+PRMP,n-1 is the positive Running Mismatch of a party at 2400 on Dayn-1; and

+Balancing Gas Sale Price is the weighted average price ($/GJ) paid by First Gas for the quantity of Balancing Gas purchased, which may include a component designed to recover any fixed costs payable by First Gas under any Balancing Gas procurement arrangement; and

-take title to a quantity of Gas from each such party at 2400 on Dayn equal to:
+take title to a quantity of Gas at 2400 on Dayn equal to:

-for a Shipper: Balancing Gas GJ × PRMS,n-1 ÷ PRMALL,n-1;

-for an OBA Party: Balancing Gas GJ × PRMI,n-1 ÷ PRMALL,n-1;

-for First Gas: Balancing Gas GJ × PRMF,n-1 ÷ PRMALL,n -1,
+where BGS exceeds PRMALL,n-1:

+PRMP,n-1; or

+where BGS is less than PRMALL,n-1:

+BGS × PRMP,n-1 ÷ PRMALL,n-1,

 where:

-PRMS,n-1, PRMI,n-1, PRMF,n-1 and PRMALL,n-1 each has the meaning set out part (a) of this section 8.9.
+PRMP,n-1, BGS and PRMALL,n-1 each has the meaning set out part (a) of this section 8.9.

-First Gas’ determination of Balancing Gas Charges and Balancing Gas Credits are subject to the effect of any Wash-up on a Shipper’s Running Mismatch.
-First Gas will apply any changes to Balancing Gas Charges and/or Balancing Gas Credits as prior Month adjustments on its next Balancing Gas invoice following receipt of any Wash-up.
+First Gas’ determination of Balancing Gas Charges and/or Balancing Gas Credits, and of transfers of title to the corresponding quantities of Gas are subject to the effect of any Wash-up on Running Mismatches.
+First Gas will apply any changes to Balancing Gas Charges and/or Balancing Gas Credits, and to transfers of title to the corresponding quantities of Gas, as prior Month adjustments on its next Balancing Gas invoice following receipt of any Wash-up.

 Excess Running Mismatch Charges